 Vincent M. Roskovensky

 Vincent M. Roskovensky is a trusted legal advisor and experienced trial attorney with significant experience in litigation of various matters including products liability, commercial disputes, employment, real estate and securities matters.
 Vince’s ability to devise and implement effective litigation strategies that drive successful outcomes is rooted in his deep understanding of his clients’ needs and their priorities and goals.
 Vince employs creative, practical and efficient problem solving tailored for each client.
 His simultaneous big-picture and tactical approach has resulted in loyal and appreciative clients as well as peer recognition.
-Vince consistently has been selected as a Pennsylvania Super Lawyers’ Rising Star in 2013, 2014, 2015, 2016 and 2017.
+Vince consistently has been selected as a Pennsylvania Super Lawyers’ Rising Star from 2013 to date.
 Only 2.5% of Pennsylvania attorneys in private practice obtain this honor.

 Vince’s portfolio of work includes: